stevedepp/strang/ch6/README2.md

 section 6.5 positive definite matrices

-1. symmetric S: all eigenvalues > 0 &longleftrightarrow; all pivots > 0 &longleftrigtharrow; all upper left determinants > 0
+1. symmetric S: all eigenvalues > 0 &longleftrightarrow; all pivots > 0 &longleftrightarrow; all upper left determinants > 0
 2. the matrix S is then positive definite:    tests are ...
 - the energy test is x<sup>T</sup>Sx > 0 for all vectors ≠ 0.
 - another positive definitiveness test is S = A<sup>T</sup>A with independent columns in A